Vance criticizes Israel's parliament vote on West Bank annexation, says the move was an 'insult'

 Separately on Thursday, Israel’s Supreme Court held a hearing into whether to open the Gaza Strip to the international media and gave the state 30 days to present a new position in light of the new situation under the ceasefire.

-Israel has blocked reporters from entering Gaza since the war erupted on Oct 7, 2023.
+Israel has blocked reporters from entering Gaza since the war erupted with the Hamas-led attack on Israel on Oct 7, 2023.

 The Foreign Press Association, which represents dozens of international news organizations including The Associated Press, had asked the court to order the government to open the border.